kevinweber/wbounce/readme.txt

 = Why should I use wBounce? =
 * Test the [demo](http://kevinw.de/wbounce) and you’ll see why you don’t want to miss this plugin.

+= Known bugs =
+* On some sites the popup doesn’t appear on articles/pages with Youtube iFrames.
+Easiest workaround: Use [Lazy Load for Videos](kevinw.de/lazyloadvideos).
+* Please report me any bug so I can solve it.
+Thanks!

 == Changelog ==

 = 0.1 =